Altered States

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 A research scientist explores the boundaries and frontiers of human consciousness.
 Using sensory deprivation and hallucinogenic mixtures from Native American shamans, he explores these altered states of cognizance and finds that memory, time, and reality itself are states of mind.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Ken Russell uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure